lightning/bolts/02-peer-protocol.md

 (the *accepter*/*non-initiator*) to contribute inputs to the funding transaction, via the interactive transaction construction protocol.

-The protocol is also expanded to include a mechanism for initiating RBF.

         +-------+                              +-------+
         |       |--(1)--- open_channel2  ----->|       |
         |       |<-(2)--- accept_channel2 -----|       |